Gina Mazany

-Gina Marie Mazany (born August 19, 1988) is an American mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
+Gina Mazany (born August 19, 1988) is an American mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
 She formerly competed in King of the Cage in the Bantamweight division.

 Background

 Mazany was born in Anchorage, Alaska, United States.
 Mazany was a figure skater when she was young.
 Mazany graduated from Bartlett High School.
 She competed her first combat sport in boxing when she was eighteen and transitioned to mixed martial arts (MMA) not long after.